garden-of-delete/rlooper2/README.md

 `--minlength` followed by an integer specifies the size of R-loops in base-pairs below which should be excluded from the biophysical ensemble.
 The default if unspecified is 2bp, which is the full ensemble.

+`--unconstrained` is a parameter that removes the superhelicity term from the energy calculation, leaving only the base-pairing energetics and the nucleation free energy (which is subtracted from the ground-state).
+This is useful to better represent substrate molecules that are topologically unconstrainted, such as nicked circular or linear pieces of DNA.

 #### Sequence Handling Overrides

 `--reverse` reverses the transcribed orientation of the provided input sequence.